-Prerequisite(s): EDU 450 Advanced Urban Teaching Practicum and teach.
+Prerequisite: EDU 450 Advanced Urban Teaching Practicum and Seminar

+Other Information: Note: Application and approval required to student teach.
 Placement made by arrangement with UTP Field Experience Coordinator in urban classrooms and are typically Monday through Friday for 12 full-time weeks during the school day.